-The Japanese Bobtail's history is woven into the cultural fabric of Japan, with depictions appearing in centuries-old paintings, prints, and sculptures.
-Believed to have originated in Southeast Asia and brought to Japan over a thousand years ago, these cats were revered as protectors of silkworms from rodents and were considered symbols of good luck.
-The classic tricolor "Mi-ke" (pronounced mee-kay) pattern—white with patches of black and red—is particularly iconic and is often seen on the famous "Maneki-neko" or beckoning cat figurine, a universal symbol of prosperity.
-Unlike some bobtailed breeds, the Japanese Bobtail's genetic mutation is natural and does not typically cause the spinal problems associated with other tailless cats, making it a robust and healthy lineage.
+The Japanese Bobtail's history is woven into the cultural fabric of Japan, with depictions appearing in centuries-old paintings, woodblock prints, and sculptures.
+Believed to have originated in Southeast Asia and brought to Japan over a millennium ago, these cats were revered as protectors of silkworms and symbols of good luck.

 The Japanese Bobtail is a breed of delightful contradictions: ancient yet endlessly playful, elegant yet goofy, independent yet deeply loyal.
 More than just a pet, they are engaging family members who bring a piece of living history, a dash of good luck, and a whole lot of love into any home willing to embrace their vibrant spirit.

-If you're seeking a quiet, aloof lap cat, look elsewhere.
-The Japanese Bobtail is a social butterfly, scoring a perfect 5/5 in affection, friendliness, and playfulness.
-They form intense bonds with their human families and are famously good with children and other pets.
-Highly intelligent and curious, they love interactive puzzle toys and can even be taught tricks.
-Their energy level is high (4/5), and they are known for their playful, almost dog-like antics, often carrying toys in their mouths.
-Be prepared for conversation, as they are quite vocal (4/5) with a soft, chirping meow used to communicate their thoughts and desires.
+Highly intelligent and curious, they love interactive puzzle toys and can even be taught to play fetch, earning them a reputation for being dog-like.
+Their energy level is high, and they are known for their playful antics.
+Be prepared for conversation; they are quite vocal with a soft, melodious, chirping meow used to communicate their desires.

 Get AI-powered advice about your cat's health and care.
 Enter your cat's information and start a conversation with our veterinary assistant.